Resources filed in: Academic Research Articles | View item |

 |

 Non-invasive 3D facial analysis and surface electromyography during functional pre-orthodontic therapy: a preliminary reportPublicado por: Journal of Applied Oral Science OBJECTIVES: Functional orthodontic devices can modify oral function thus permitting more adequate growth processes.
 The assessment of their effects should include both facial morphology and muscle function.
 This preliminary study investigated whether a preformed functional orthodontic device could induce variations in facial morphology and function along with correction of oral dysfunction in a group of orthodontic patients in the mixed and early permanent dentitions.
-Authors: Gianluca M. Tartaglia, Gaia Grandi, Fabrizio Mian, Chiarella Sforza and Virgilio F. Ferrario 3d facial analysis, pre-orthodontic therapy, non-invasive, surface electromyography |
+Authors: Gianluca M. Tartaglia, Gaia Grandi, Fabrizio Mian, Chiarella Sforza and Virgilio F. Ferrario pre-orthodontic therapy, 3d facial analysis, non-invasive, surface electromyography |

 |